Organics Disposal/Food Waste

 All drugs collected are secured at the the Washington County Sheriff's Office and then taken to a waste-to-energy facility that is licensed to burn this type of waste.
 The drug drop boxes are a joint project of the Washington County Sheriff’s Office and the Washington County Department of Public Health and Environment.

 For more information on what is accepted and how to prepare medications for drop-off, visit the Environmental Center's medication disposal page.

-Used cell phones can be dropped off in the collection boxes at Woodbury City Hall, 8301 Valley Creek Road, and at the information desk inside Central Park, 8595 Central Park Place (adjacent to the YMCA).
+Used cell phones can be dropped off in the collection boxes at Woodbury City Hall, 8301 Valley Creek Road, and at the information desk inside Central Park, 8595 Central Park Place.
 For more information, call Woodbury Parks and Recreation at 651-714-3583.

-In Woodbury, there is a year-round drop-off for holiday lights at the Washington County Environmental Center, 4039 Cottage Grove Drive.
+Drop off holiday lights year-round at the Washington County Environmental Center, 4039 Cottage Grove Drive.
 Additional drop-off locations can be found at RecycleMinnesota.org.

 Mattresses and Box Springs

 Mattresses and box springs can be recycled.
 Second Chance Recycling, a nonprofit organization located in Southeast Minneapolis, accepts all quantities of mattresses for a small per piece fee.